beachmachine/django-jython/docs/_build/html/_sources/war-deployment.txt

 standard library of course), you have to specify it with the ``--include-py-packages`` option, as the following example::

-  $ jython25 manage.py war --include-java-libs=$HOME/jdbcdrivers/postgresql-8.3-603.jdbc4.jar --include-py-packages=$HOME/jython25/Lib/site-packages/pyamf
+  $ jython manage.py war --include-java-libs=$HOME/jdbcdrivers/postgresql-8.3-603.jdbc4.jar --include-py-packages=$HOME/jython/Lib/site-packages/pyamf

 Egg or zip files are also supported, as well as directories meant: to be "path entries" (i.e, a directory _containing_ packages).
 For these cases, use the ``--include-py-path-entries`` option::

-  $ jython25 manage.py war --include-java-libs=$HOME/jdbcdrivers/postgresql-8.3-603.jdbc4.jar --include-py-path-entries=$HOME/eggs/PyAMF-0.3.1-py2.5.egg
+  $ jython manage.py war --include-java-libs=$HOME/jdbcdrivers/postgresql-8.3-603.jdbc4.jar --include-py-path-entries=$HOME/eggs/PyAMF-0.3.1-py2.5.egg

 As with ``--include-java-libs``, multiple entries and/or packages can be specified, by separating them with the **path separator** character of your